 Eight eleven-year-old learners of English in their second year of study (two Hungarian and two Ukrainian good readers, and two Hungarian and two Ukrainian poor readers) were selected as subjects for this study.
 Among the good readers there were three boys (two Hungarians and one Ukrainian) and a Ukrainian girl.
-There were three female poor readers (two Hungarians and one Ukrainian) and a Ukrainian male.
+There were three female poor readers (two Hungarians and one Ukrainian) and a Ukrainian boy.
 The Hungarian learners came from the same school and grade, and had the same English teacher.
 These were true for the Ukrainian learners.
 The research was conducted in November, 2000 at two urban schools in Transcarpathia, southern Ukraine.
 In one of them, the language of instruction was Ukrainian, while in the other one it was Hungarian.
 These two schools were chosen because they had the best reputation in their region, full of gifted children.

 The participants were selected with the help of their teachers.
 There was a letter written to the two English teachers in which they were told about the purpose of the study and politely asked to help and select the participants for it according to certain criteria.
 These selection criteria were the following: good and poor readers were needed for the investigation.
-Based on the literature on fluent reading (both in L1 and FL), for the purposes of the present study I defined a good FL reader as somebody who
+Based on the literature on fluent reading, a good reader was defined as somebody who